-NYC Mayor de Blasio's office says he is having 'too much fun' amid crime, homelessness and business closures
+NYC Mayor de Blasio's office says he is having 'too much fun,' amid crime, homelessness and business closures

 De Blasio’s press secretary, David Neidhardt, pushed back on the notion that the mayor’s public appearances were in poor taste.

-"The overall crime rate is down and the number of people facing homelessness has not increased, but more and more businesses are opening up," Neidhart said in a statement.
+"The overall crime rate is down and the number of people facing homelessness has not increased, but more and more businesses are opening up," Neidhardt said in a statement.
 "New York City is winning and all you wet blankets are losing!
 You can’t bring us down!
 Stop rooting against our comeback, it’s un-American, unpatriotic and lame."

 Recent statistics released by the New York Police Department showed that shootings increased nearly 50% to 245 in the first quarter of 2021.
-Shooting related injuries rose 47% to 274, while homicides rose 13.5% to 84, Newsday reported.
+Shooting-related injuries rose 47% to 274, while homicides rose 13.5% to 84, Newsday reported.
 Richard Aborn, head of the Citizens Crime Commission, described the crime surge as "deeply, deeply concerning."

 The NYPD’s stats showed that overall crime rose 2.4% in March 2021 compared to the same month last year.